CGJohnson112/Percentage_Calc_Commercial/README.md

 # Percentage_Calc_Commercial
 Produced for client of grant writing materials June 2017 AngJS

-*****pie chart still needs to accurately reflect the percentages of the data, although the percentages are always the same regardless of the dollar increase.
+*****Dec 16 2023-->pie chart still needs to accurately reflect the percentages of the data, although the percentages are always the same regardless of the dollar increase.

 Dec 2023: site has been completely overhauled.
 App still works off an embedded legacy AngularJS file.
 -HTML pie chart added, linked to Angular to dynamically display data as table data is entered (credit: https://blog.logrocket.com/build-interactive-pie-charts-css-html/)